 Interests others than Computer Science

 My interests are not restricted to computer science.
-I'm in love with my gorgeous wife, watch gruesome movies, like to read all kinds of books, including philosophy (still struggling to understand Rudolf Steiner and Sri Aurobindo).
+I'm in love with my gorgeous wife, love to watch gruesome movies, like to read all kinds of books, including philosophy (still struggling to understand Rudolf Steiner and Sri Aurobindo).